Landowner Rights & Trail User Responsibilities

 2. Check the trail conditions

-Thanks to Lee for scouting and leading the hike, and to Trail Maintenance for maintaining the trails, and to the landowners for their generous permission.
-You can see all the photos on Flickr.
+Thanks to Johanna for scouting and leading the hike, to Trail Maintenance for the great work, and to the landowners for their continuing generosity.
+You can find more photos on Flickr.

 Where we’re going next.